RusherDevelopment/rusherhack-plugins/API.md

 ## Plugin Feature Metadata

-Plugin objects may now include the following fields:
+Plugin objects may include the following fields when extracted feature metadata is available.

 ### `features`

 A list of extracted plugin features, such as modules and HUD elements.

 Example:

 ```json
 [
   {